pivotal-cf/docs-pks/troubleshoot-issues.hbs.md

 **Symptoms**

 After making your selection in the **Upgrade all clusters errand** section, the worker node might hang indefinitely.
-For more information about monitoring the **Upgrade all clusters errand** using the BOSH CLI, see [Upgrade the TKGI Tile](upgrade.html#upgrade-tile) in _Upgrading Tanzu Kubernetes Grid Integrated Edition (Antrea Networking)_.
+For more information about monitoring the **Upgrade all clusters errand** using the BOSH CLI, see [Upgrade the TKGI Tile](upgrade.html#upgrade-tile) in _Upgrading {{  vars.product }} (Antrea Networking)_.

 **Explanation**

-During the Tanzu Kubernetes Grid Integrated Edition tile upgrade process, worker nodes are cordoned and drained.
+During the {{  vars.product }} tile upgrade process, worker nodes are cordoned and drained.
 This drain is dependent on Kubernetes being able to unschedule all pods.
 If Kubernetes is unable to unschedule a pod, then the drain hangs indefinitely.
 Kubernetes might be unable to unschedule the node if the `PodDisruptionBudget` object has been configured to permit zero disruptions and only a single instance of the pod has been scheduled.

 In your spec file, the `.spec.replicas` configuration sets the total amount of replicas that are available in your app.